kvasnetskyi/CombineDemo/README.md

 ![SubscriberProtocol](https://user-images.githubusercontent.com/67891065/122563922-75106500-d04d-11eb-8f5e-39343eff2a86.png)

-The subscriber protocol contains two types:
+The subscriber protocol contains two types:<br/>
-Input - the data it receives.
+Input - the data it receives.<br/>
 Failure - the error it receives.

 Also, Subscriber has three methods, which will be called by the publisher: